Bill Graham (promoter): Fillmore Auditorium (December 10, 1965 – July 4, 1968)

-Fillmore Records, West, East, and later
+Fillmore Records, Fillmore West, Fillmore East, and later

 Graham owned Fillmore Records, which was in operation from 1969 to 1976.
 Some of those who signed with Graham included Rod Stewart, Elvin Bishop, and Cold Blood, although of these it seems only Bishop actually issued albums on the Fillmore label.
 Tower of Power was signed to Bill Graham's San Francisco Records and their first album, East Bay Grease, was recorded in 1970.

 By 1971, Graham citing financial reasons and changes he saw as unwelcome in the music industry, closed the Fillmore East and West, claiming a need to "find [himself]".
 The movie Fillmore and the album Fillmore: The Last Days document the closing of the Fillmore West.
 Graham later returned to promoting.
 He began organizing concerts at smaller venues, like the Berkeley Community Theatre on the campus of Berkeley High School.
 He then reopened the Winterland Arena (San Francisco), along with the Fillmore West, and promoted shows at the Cow Palace Arena in Daly City and other venues.

 In 1973 he did the staging for Jimmy Koplic and Shelly Finkle's promotion of the Summer Jam at Watkins Glen rock festival at Watkins Glen, New York with The Band, Grateful Dead, and The Allman Brothers Band.
 Over 600,000 paying ticket-holders were in attendance.
 He continued promoting stadium-sized concerts at Kezar Stadium in San Francisco with Led Zeppelin in 1973 and 1977 and started a series of outdoor stadium concerts at the Oakland Coliseum each billed as Day on the Green in 1973 until 1992.
-These concerts featured billings such as the Grateful Dead and The Who on October 9, 1976, and the Grateful Dead and Bob Dylan in 1987.
+The concerts featured billings such as the Grateful Dead and The Who on October 9, 1976, and the Grateful Dead and Bob Dylan in 1987.